rustyeddy/rustyeddy.com/content/software/_index.md

 title: The Process of Delivering Predictable Software
 description: >
   Software is hard to do correctly, and even harder to deliver on time and within budget.
-This page is dedicated to assembling some case studies and establish software development best practices, with the explicit goal of making software development projects more predictable.
+It is my goal to assemble some case studies and establish software development best practices, with the explicit goal of making software development projects more predictable.
 date: 2020-04-05
 ---